-SCHOLAR-LED PARENT/TEACHER CONFERENCES
+SCHOLAR-LED PARENT TEACHER CONFERENCES

 Scholar-led Parent/Teacher Conferences ("SLC") are scheduled twice (2) a year (November & March) for ALL scholars.
 There are six (6) minimum days reserved for SLCs during the school year.
-Scholar- Led Conferences are a pre-planned meeting in which scholars demonstrate responsibility for their academic progress by providing a review of their scholarly pursuits.
-The SLC is an interactive discussion between parent and scholar with the scholars presenting a portfolio of their learning and setting trimester goals.
-Some of the information teachers will share include implementation of the CCSS through the Reading/Writing Workshop, History/Social Studies, Science, Digital Technical subjects and progress toward alignment of the CCSS to mathematics, Scholarly Pursuits, and the Manzanita ROAR.
-Parents will receive a Guide to Scholar-led Conferences and can schedulethe SLCs on any of the proposed SLC days.
+Scholar-Led Conferences are a pre-planned meeting in which scholars demonstrate responsibility for their academic progress by providing a review of their scholarly pursuits.
+The SLC is an interactive discussion between parent and scholar with the scholars presenting a portfolio of their learning.
+Some of the information teachers will share include implementation of the CCSS through the Reading/Writing Workshop, History/Social Studies, Science, Digital Technical subjects and progress toward alignment of the CCSS to mathematics, Twenty-Five Book Campaign, Scholarly Pursuits, and the Manzanita Rule of FOUR.
+Parents will receive a Guide to Scholar-led Conferences and can schedule the SLCs on any of the proposed SLC days.